simonpenel/rectree2svg/README.md

 # Next steps
 - Reading recphyloxml
-- Drawing reconciliation (2 /3 levels)
+- Drawing reconciliation
+- Allow 2/3 reconciliation levels (host/species/gene)
 - Passing from O(n^2) to O(n) complexity (not really necessary :  huge trees will no be visible in svg)

 # Instructions: